 Phillip was brought to us in 2012.
 He was confiscated by a veterinarian who had taken him from a man that had been keeping him as an illegal pet.
-Under his owner’s improper care, Phillip developed kidney disease so he periodically needs medication for his kidneys, which he wouldn’t receive in the wild, and that is why he lives at the nature center.
+Under his owner’s improper care, Phillip developed kidney disease so he periodically needs medication for his kidneys.

 Eastern Box Turtles eat earthworms, insects, slugs, snails, mushrooms, berries, and leafy greens.
 Young turtles (5-6 years old) eat only meat while adults eat both meat and vegetation.

 Eastern Box Turtles prefer deciduous or mixed woodlands with sandy soils and access to water.